Rachel Fannan: Sleepy Sun

 In 2007, while performing in Santa Cruz, California, Fannan was invited to sit in with psych rockers Sleepy Sun, and was quickly recruited to be their co-lead vocalist.
-Her vocals are featured on the band's first two albums Embrace (ATP Recordings, 2009) and Fever (ATP Recordings, 2010); both albums, recorded with producer Colin Stewart at the Hive in Vancouver, B.C., do not physically credit Fannan.
+Her vocals are featured on the band's first two albums Embrace (ATP Recordings, 2009) and Fever (ATP Recordings, 2010); both albums, recorded with producer Colin Stewart at the Hive in Vancouver, British Columbia, do not physically credit Fannan.
 Fannan left the band due to mental health reasons in late October 2010.

 Collaborations

 During and soon after leaving Sleepy Sun, Fannan recorded with British trip-hop duo UNKLE.
 Her first collaboration "Follow Me Down" is credited as a Sleepy Sun feature, but primarily features Fannan, her lyrics, and melody.
 "Sunday Song", also featuring Fannan, was released as part of their Only the Lonely EP, and Where Did the Night Fall – Another Night Out album.

 Following a short stint supporting Dinosaur Jr. frontman J Mascis, Fannan was approached by Christian Eric Beaulieu (Triclops!) to collaborate on the musical project Anywhere, which also included Mike Watt (Minutemen, The Stooges) and Cedric Bixler-Zavala (The Mars Volta, At the Drive-In).
 Fannan sang lead vocals on their debut single "Dead Golden West" (Valley King Records, November 2011) and on the song "Rosa Rugosa" on their self-titled debut Anywhere (ATP Recordings, 2012).

 In late 2012, she toured as keyboard player and backing vocalist for The Fresh & Onlys.

+In 2018, Rachel Fannan was approached by guitarist and Entrance Band frontman Guy Blakeslee to join him on drums.

+In 2019, she was invited to record and tour on Canadian rock band Black Mountain's 5th full length album Destroyer and is heavily featured.
+Later that same year she was then also invited to drum for international art movement group Pussy Riot.

 Only You

-Created in late 2010, Only You is Fannan's L.A. based retro rock band, whose lineup has included a rotating cast of backing musicians.
+Created in late 2010, Only You is Fannan's Los Angeles based rock band, whose lineup included a rotating cast of backing musicians.

-In early 2012, the band began performing as an all-female group, with Fannan being joined by bassist Micayla Grace (Bleached, Leopold and His Fiction), guitarist Cecilia Peruti (Gothic Tropic), and drummer Lia Braswell (Le Butcherettes).
+In early 2012, the band began performing as an all-woman group, with Fannan being joined by bassist Micayla Grace (Bleached, Leopold and His Fiction), guitarist Cecilia Peruti (Gothic Tropic), and drummer Lia Braswell (Le Butcherettes).
 Only You released their first single "Applying Myself" through White Iris Records in October 2012.
 The b-side "Love Is Making Me Tired" was featured as a Daily Download on Rolling Stones website.
 In 2015 Fannan later released another single through a different label Hit City U.S.A as Only You, "Let Me Burn", the B-side to this was "The Pressure".

-As of 2013, the Only You lineup features Fannan, backed by an all-male band, including lead guitarist Brandon Intelligator (Slang Chickens), Jeff Lynne (Wires on Fire) and Patrick Taylor (Ceremonies).

-Other musicians that have previously played with the group include Amy Aileen Wood, Jon Sortland (Cigar, Broken Bells), Rich Good (Kings & Queens, Psychedelic Furs), Evan Weiss (Slang Chickens, Wires on Fire), Dash Hutton (Slang Chickens, Wires on Fire, Papa).
+Other musicians that have previously played with the group include Amy Aileen Wood (Fiona Apple), Jon Sortland (Cigar, Broken Bells), Rich Good (Kings & Queens, Psychedelic Furs), Evan Weiss (Slang Chickens, Wires on Fire), Dash Hutton (Slang Chickens, Wires on Fire, Papa), lead guitarist Brandon Intelligator (Slang Chickens), Jeff Lynn (Wires on Fire), Patrick Taylor (Ceremonies), Lucas Ventura, and Wade Ryff.